Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 ## Spacing

-Use the `styler` plugin.
-It will style the file for you.
-Otherwise see [here](https://style.tidyverse.org/syntax.html#spacing)
+Use the `styler` addin for RStudio.
+It will style the files for you.
+For more, see [here](https://style.tidyverse.org/syntax.html#spacing)

 ## Global Variables

-- Except for program constants or trully global states, never use global variables.
-If a global object is required, this should be absolutely discussed in team.
+- Except for program constants or truly global states, never use global variables.
+If a global object is required, this should be absolutely discussed with the team.

 - No hard coded strings and magic number should be used.
-Declare a constant instead
+Declare a constant instead.

 ## Style

 ### Long Lines

-Strive to limit your code to 80 characters per line
+Strive to limit your code to 80 characters per line.

 ### Assignments